max027/Notes/React.md

 * In react assets can be images,stylesheet,fonts or any other file needed by your application
 *  SSR, React components are rendered to HTML on the server, and the visitor downloads the finished HTML code.

+# Controlled components
+Controlled inputs accept their current value as a prop and a callback to change that value.
+That implies that the value of the input has to live in the React state somewhere